enmanuelduran/mediaquerysensor/README.md

 ### Checking/Getting active sensors

-To help you make validations and find problems in your implementations there is also a `MQS.get()` method available that exposes an object with all the active sensor's properties, this object uses the refs as keys so you can easily identify each element you've added.
-You could also access a sensor directly to see if it is active by executing `MQS.get()['sensorRef']`.
+To help you make validations and find problems in your implementations there is also a `MQS.get()` method available that exposes an object with all the active sensor's properties, you can also get one specific sensor object directly to see if it is active by executing `MQS.get()['sensorRef']`.

 #### Example